bubblydoo/graphql-workers-subscriptions/README.md

 This is because both the CJS and ESM version of `graphql` are loaded.

 In that case, you might have to bundle yourself.
 When using `esbuild`, the option `--resolve-extensions=.mts,.mjs,.ts,.js,.json` works.
 See the build-app script in package.json for an example.

+### Credits 🙏

+This project was inspired by [cloudflare-worker-graphql-ws-template](https://github.com/enisdenjo/cloudflare-worker-graphql-ws-template) and [subscriptionless](https://github.com/andyrichardson/subscriptionless).